 In general, doses for melatonin range between 1 and 5 mg and are taken 30-60 minutes prior to bedtime.
 Check with your doctor to determine what may be the right amount for you.
 They'll likely tell you to start with the smallest dose first (even breaking a tablet in half) to determine the right amount.

-With or without a melatonin supplement, be sure to stick to your desired wakeup time.
+With or without a melatonin supplement, be sure to stick to your desired wake up time.
 No endless snooze buttons!
 Waking up at the same time every day is a really effective strategy to reset your schedule fairly quickly.
-Learn more strategies from our Natural Sleep section.